2NE1: Endorsements

-The group members used their images in a number of advertisements and promotional tie-ins.
-In 2009, they signed a modeling deal with Fila for an ad campaign.
-In early May 2013, the website "2NE1Loves.com" was launched with videos of the members.
-The project was later revealed as "2NE1 Loves Shinsegae", an endorsement for a department store and the Chrome Hearts brand.
-Their songs have been used in advertisements: "Lollipop" for the LG Cyon phone, "Follow Me" for Samsung's Corby Folder, and "Don't Stop the Music" for the Yamaha Fiore.
-"Go Away" was the theme song for the Japanese television program, Mezamashi TV.
+In 2012, 2NE1 were highlighted as one of the first emerging global CF stars representing South Korea with their worldwide endorsement campaigns of Adidas and Intel, with contracts worth over ₩1 billion each.
+In early May 2013, the website "2NE1Loves.com" was launched with videos of the members; the project was later revealed as a "2NE1 Loves Shinsegae" endorsement for a department store and for Chrome Hearts.
+2NE1's songs have been used in various advertisements; "Lollipop" for the LG Cyon phone, "Try to Follow Me" for Samsung's Corby Folder, and "Don't Stop the Music" for the Yamaha Fiore.
+"Go Away" was used as the theme song for the Japanese television program Mezamashi TV.